149189/Beacon-/README.md

 - Calling for help can be delayed if a phone is locked or network is weak.
 - Victims may not be able to speak or clearly describe their location.
 - Emergency services often lack timely, precise information to respond effectively.
-- There’s no standard workflow for how operators handle panic events, leading to delays or miscommunication.
+- There's no standard workflow for how operators handle panic events, leading to delays or miscommunication.

 ---